mighty-gerbils/gerbil/doc/reference/test.md

 (check-output expr output)
 ```

-Evalutes `expr` capturing its output and asserts it is equal to the expected `output`.
+Evaluates `expr` capturing its output and asserts it is equal to the expected `output`.

 ### check-predicate
 ```scheme
 (check-predicate expr pred)
 ```

-Evalutes `expr` and asserts that its value satisfies the predicate `pred`.
+Evaluates `expr` and asserts that its value satisfies the predicate `pred`.

 ### check-exception
 ```scheme
 (check-exception expr exn-pred)
 ```

-Evalutes `expr` and asserts that it raises an exception that satisfies the predicate `exn-pred`.
+Evaluates `expr` and asserts that it raises an exception that satisfies the predicate `exn-pred`.